roytang/blog/content/page/lists/reading.md

 79. War and Peace by Leo Tolstoy.
 80. The Stand by Stephen King.
 81. The Dharma Bums by Jack Kerouac.
-82. The Hobbit by J. R. R. Tolkien.
 83. Moby Dick by Herman Melville.
 84. The Unbearable Lightness of Being by Milan Kundera.
 85. Why People Believe Weird Things by Michael Shermer.